cs3157/recitations/B-Makefiles/makefiles.md

 myadd.o: myadd.c myadd.h
 ```

+### Other (Phony) Targets ###

 We'll include two phony targets.
 We tell make that they're "phony" so that it
 doesn't attempt to use implicit rules or try to compile them.

-The first target
-we make is "clean" which should remove all intermediate files.
+The first target we make is "clean" which should remove all intermediate files.
 *Always include a clean* so that `make clean` can be used to remove
 intermediate files like object files, compiled code, etc. This should return
 your directory to just its source code that can generate all the other files.
-*Be careful:* Using `rm -f` will not prompt you to remove files.
-This is
+*Be careful:* Using `rm -f` will not prompt you to make sure you want to remove
-customary for `make clean` but it also means if you make a mistake in
+files.
+This is customary for `make clean` but it also means if you make a
-designing your rule it could remove files that youdidn't want to.
-There is no
+mistake in designing your rule it could remove files that you didn't want to.
-"trash" in UNIX - they'll be gone forever.
+Note that there's no "trash" or "recycle bin" in UNIX: the files will be gone
+forever!

 Lastly, we define a phony "all" target that just depends on the main and clean
 targets.
 This will always remove all intermediate files and compiled files,